 Note the absence of verifying their solution or telling them the answer.
-Callout to those courses where the TAs had so little knowledge of the problems that they were pressured into just showing the students the solutions.
+Callout to those courses where the TAs had so little knowledge of the problems that they showed us the solutions upfront.

 Now, my problem with all these demands for bounded queue times is this.
 You’re not going through the above process in 5 minutes.
 I’d be surprised if you could always go through it in 10.